isomerpages/moe-manjusrisec/_passionate-learners/Departments/English.md

 **EL Week**

-One week in Semester 2 is dedicated to activities that aim to heighten student awareness and appreciation of the English language.
-During _EL WEEK_, lessons come alive through language games, quizzes and book-based enactments in class and on stage.
-Students learn that language is the key to unimaginable worlds of wonder.
+<p style="text-align: justify;">One week in Semester 2 is dedicated to activities that aim to heighten student awareness and appreciation of the English language.
+During <i>EL WEEK</i>, lessons come alive through language games, quizzes and book-based enactments in class and on stage.
+Students learn that language is the key to unimaginable worlds of wonder.</p>

 |   |   |   |
 |:-----:|:----:|:----:|